-Individual members of the Supervisory Board will be assessed on the basis of personal qualifications including: managerial experience and skills at the highest levels; experience with large listed companies; understanding of a global business; entrepreneurial attitude; sound business judgment, common sense and decisiveness; independence and a sufficiently critical attitude with regard to the other Supervisory Board members and the Executive Board and international orientation and outside experience.
+Individual members of the Supervisory Board will be assessed on the basis of personal qualifications including: managerial experience and skills at the highest levels; experience with large listed companies; understanding of a global business; entrepreneurial attitude; sound business judgment, common sense and decisiveness; independence and a sufficiently critical attitude with regard to the other Supervisory Board members and the Statutory Management Board and international orientation and outside experience.

-All members of Aegon Nederland's Supervisory Board have been made subject to fit and proper testing by DNB prior to their appointment and fulfil these requirements at an ongoing basis.
+All members of Aegon's Supervisory Board have been scrutinized by the Dutch supervisory authorities, the Dutch Central Bank ("DNB") and the Netherlands Authority of Financial Markets ("AFM"), prior to their appointment and fulfil these requirements on an ongoing basis.

 In Aegon Nederland's view, the members' knowledge and experience complement each other.
-Aegon Nederland has set out in detail the Supervisory Board's duties in the Supervisory Board Charter.
-Aegon Nederland has a profile of the Supervisory Board, further specifying and recording its vision on the membership.
+Aegon has set out in detail the Supervisory Board's duties in the Supervisory Board Charter.
+Aegon has a profile of the Supervisory Board, further specifying and recording its vision on the membership.
 The profile is tailored to Aegon Nederland's nature, size and complexity and also incorporates the competences in DNB's Suitability Matrix for Supervisory Boards.

-The members of the Executive Board act in a careful, expert and fair manner.
+The members of the Supervisory Board act in a careful, expert and fair manner.
 They keep up to date with developments in legislation and regulations, partly through the permanent education program.
-All members of the Executive Board signed the ethics statement as required in the Principles and requirements of DNB's Suitability Policy Rule 2012 (Beleidsregel geschiktheid 2012).
-They also took the oath or affirmation as required by the Financial Sector Oath or Affirmation Regulations.
+All members of the Supervisory Board took the oath or affirmation as required by the Financial Sector Oath or Affirmation Regulations.